martinber/noaa-apt/docs/usage.md

 possible because some filenames indicate the satellite number or the recording frequency.

+Note for people decoding recordings from WXtoIMG: Download the latest [configuration file](./default_settings.toml) and set the filename template in WXtoIMG to `%Y%m%d-%H%M-%e-%s` (In Options > File Names and Locations...).

 ### Export WAV steps

 If enabled, the program will save lots of WAV files, one for each step done on